-However that status didn’t last longer and later in 2014 the group started to struggle with their identity and sound.
-Marginal #4 faced a major slum between 2014 and 2016 with all new singles released during that period being complete disasters – Bingo!!!!
-(2014) and UFO (2015) -, plagued with overcrowded compositions, lacking vocal performances and a weird overall feel that something was missing from the unit’s original exciting yet alluring sound.
+However, that status didn’t last longer and later in 2014 the group started to struggle with their identity and sound.
+Marginal #4 faced a major slum between 2014 and 2016 with all-new singles released during that period being complete disasters – Bingo!!!!
+(2014) and UFO (2015) -, plagued with overcrowded compositions, lacking vocal performances, and a weird overall feeling that something was missing from the unit’s original exciting yet alluring sound.

 Gradually, he improved his singing, working on his consistency and range.

 By 2016, he had already overcome his group peers with his husky vocals, smooth mid-tones, emotional high notes, and R&B-imbued ad-libs.
 By the time “GiVeMe” was released (2018), it was clear that he has grown to be Marginal #4‘s most reliable vocal.

 Still in 2013, Masuda was cast in the anime Pretty Rhythm Rainbow Live, thus joining the unit that formed within the franchise, Over The Rainbow.

 Over The Rainbow consist of Tetsuya Kakihara, Tomoaki Maeno, and Toshiki Masuda.
 The group never released albums, only a couple of songs that were inserted in the anime series (i.e Athletic Core, Flavor, pride, and 虹色CROWN).

 The group made their first live performance at KING OF PRISM Over The Rainbow SPECIAL THANKS PARTY in 2016.